TRACK CHAIR

 tece.bayrak@mediadesignschool.com

 Generative AI is a type of artificial intelligence (AI) that generates new and original content based on patterns learned from existing data.
 This can include a range of media such as images, videos, audio, and text.
 Conversational AI focuses on enabling natural language interactions between humans and AI systems.
 It uses NLP (Natural Language Processing) and machine learning algorithms to understand and respond to human language input.
+The growth of Generative and Conversational AI and the development of large language models like ChatGPT, Google Gemini, and DeekSeek has created new possibilities for applications in various fields, including Information Systems (IS) research and education.

-The growth of Generative and Conversational AI and the development of large language models like ChatGPT and Google Bard has created new possibilities for applications in various fields, including Information Systems (IS) research and education.
 This minitrack aims to explore the use of Generative and Conversational AI models in information systems, including natural language processing, recommendation systems, and personalization.
 The minitrack will be of particular interest to researchers and practitioners from the fields of IS and Generative AI, as well as those teaching information systems courses interested in incorporating Generative AI into the IS curriculum.
+Topics of interest include:

 - Applications of Generative AI in IS, such as data generation, image generation, text generation, video generation, and simulation